 Applying Proposition 3.1 yields:

-Corollary 3.12.
-The variety SIA is semisimple, and $(B, \leadsto) \in \mathsf{SIA}$ is simple iff $(B, \leadsto) \in \mathsf{RSub}$.
+Corollary 3.11.
+The variety SIA is semisimple, and $(B, \rightsquigarrow) \in SIA$ is simple iff $(B, \rightsquigarrow) \in RSub$.

 We next show that our base variety SIA is locally finite, and study subvarieties and inductive subclasses of SIA.